mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 pressures associated with propellant based weapons.
 RAM grenades cannot be used in this weapon.

-The mag cannon can be fed from a magazine, belt or ‘Smart’ box with up to four different types of round, selected at time of firing.
+The mag cannon can be fed from a magazine, belt or 'Smart' box with up to four different types of round, selected at time of firing.
 When using the 12-round magazine, the weapon is human portable, the belt or Smart box generally requiring the weapon to be stationary or